 Planning a short visit of Paris?
 Is it you first time visiting the city?
 Follow our guide to get the most out of your time in the French capital.
-You will most certainly not have enough time to see everything, but rest assured we have chosen the best activities, museums, landmarks and places for you.
+Read our guide to visit Paris in 4 or 5 days.
+You will certainly not have enough time to see everything in Paris, but do not worry we have selected the best activities, museums, landmarks and places to see in the City of Light.

 Day 1 in Paris